Things to Do in Marienplatz, Munich’s Famous Main Square (with Video of the Glockenspiel Performance!)

 The Column of St. Mary in Marienplatz Square

 In the middle of Marienplatz square there is also a hard-to-miss statue constructed after the end of the Thirty Years’ War.
 The statue stretches vertically high into the air on a column and is flanked by four additional statues at the base.
 The elevated golden statue is the Virgin Mary, and thus this statue is often referred to as the Column of St. Mary, though its official name is Mariensäule.
 The four figures at the bottom surround the column on the corners and signify Munich overcoming heresy, hunger, pestilence, and war.

-Getting to Marienplatz is quite easy.
-It’s centrally located in Munich’s city center and you can walk if you’re nearby and enjoy the city’s sights and sounds along the way or just hop on the metro and take it to the (easy to remember) Marienplatz stop, which most of the lines stop at.
+Marienplatz square is centrally located in Munich’s city center and is easy to walk to if you’re staying nearby, or you can just hop on the metro and take it to the (easy to remember) Marienplatz station, which most of the metro lines stop at.

 Found this post helpful?
 Pin to read again later!